-Our very talented music teacher and ex-gardener extraordinaire Mr Rupe run a PuPPets aNd CLoWns program for selected Year 4 and 5 students.
+Our very talented music teacher along with our ex-gardener extraordinaire Mr Rupe, run a PuPPets aNd CLoWns program for selected Year 4 and 5 students.
 Students self-nominate and audition for a place in the program.
 Performances are programmed for both school and public events, these are advertised through our various communication methods.